xibosignage/xibo-manual/source/en/advanced_dateFormat.md

 # Date Format

-[[PRODUCTNAME]] is using a PHP date format.
+Xibo is using a PHP date format.

-The date format can be set:
+The date format can be set on:
-1. On settings page (Y-m-d H:i by default)
+* Settings page (Y-m-d H:i by default)
-2. On some modules
+* Some modules
-..*Twitter (d M by default),
+  * Twitter (d M by default),
-..*Ticker,
+  * Ticker,
-..*Forecast IO (depending on template).
+  * Forecast IO (depending on template).

 ## Changing Date format

-[[PRODUCTNAME]] should accept any date format that is a correct PHP date format.
+Xibo should accept any date format that is a correct PHP date format.

 The following characters are recognized and can be used to set date format: